dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 # [macOS](#tab/macos)

 ASP.NET Core provides the *Kestrel* cross-platform server implementation.
 In ASP.NET Core 2.0 or later, Kestrel can be run as a public-facing edge server exposed directly to the Internet.
+Kestrel is often run in a reverse proxy configuration with [Nginx](https://nginx.org) or [Apache](https://httpd.apache.org/).

 # [Linux](#tab/linux)